vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/info.md

 - Type: `string`
 - Required: No

-Current page’s title.
-Markdown’s first h1 by default.
+Current page's title.
+Markdown's first h1 by default.

 ## shortTitle

 - Type: `string`
 - Required: No

-Current page’s short title.
+Current page's short title.
 Will be used as in navbar, sidebar and breadcrumb.

 ## description

 - Type: `string`
 - Required: No

-Current page’s description.
+Current page's description.

 ## icon